Warren von Eschenbach

 Department: Technology Ethics Center

-Warren von Eschenbach is the associate director for academic affairs and an associate professor of the practice.
-His research, teaching, and professional interest explore the intersection of ethics, globalization, education, and technology.
+Warren von Eschenbach is the associate director for academic affairs and an associate professor of the practice at the Notre Dame Technology Ethics Center.
+His research, teaching, and professional interests explore the intersection of ethics, globalization, education, and technology.

-von Eschenbach came to Notre Dame in 2010 to serve as senior advisor to the provost and subsequently was appointed as the inaugural academic director of Notre Dame’s London Global Gateway and assistant provost for Europe, for which he and his team were awarded the Presidential Team Irish Award for exemplifying the university’s core values.
-From 2016 until 2021, he served as the associate vice president and assistant provost for academic affairs with Notre Dame International.
+He came to Notre Dame in 2010 to serve as senior advisor to the provost and subsequently was appointed as the inaugural academic director of Notre Dame’s London Global Gateway and assistant provost for Europe, a role in which he and his team were awarded the Presidential Team Irish Award for exemplifying the University’s core values.
+From 2016 until 2021, von Eschenbach served as the associate vice president and assistant provost for academic affairs with Notre Dame International.